gcobcqwe/HITCON-Point-System-2021/tool/README.md

 # Tool
-### Sync Account
+### Sync Users Data From The Google Sheet
 ---
-This service is for non-stopping fetching the latest account data from google sheet.
+This service is for non-stopping fetching the latest users data from the google sheet.
 We need to set up cron job and run this service in the background.

 Environment:
 1. Install Node version > 12.
 2. Install git.
+3. Install psql.

 Prerequisite:
 1. [Prepare your own credential.](https://robocorp.com/docs/development-guide/google-sheets/interacting-with-google-sheets)